Google Analytics – Analyze User Flow on Sliders

 - Analytics Account

-Now you need to let your slider run for a while and send users to it, who click through your questionnaire and trigger events.
-Only when you have data, you can evaluate it.
+The next step is to let your slider run for a while and send users to it who click through your questionnaire and trigger events.
+Only when you have data, you can analyse it.

-First select your event category “formslider” in which the events of your slider are displayed.
+Now first select your event category “formslider” in which the events of your slider will be displayed.

-Note that an event is sent as soon as a user lands on the individual slide.
+You can clearly see how the users behave and how from question to question there are fewer and fewer who continue to click.
+Note that an event is sent here as soon as a user lands on the individual slide.

-From the list of events, you can now see how the user behaves on your slider and whether he jumps off particularly often in a slide, for example.
+Using the list of events, you can now read how the user behaves on your slider and whether, for example, he or she bounces particularly often in a slide.

-This could be an indication that your question is perhaps too complicated, too difficult to answer or is not relevant for the user.
+This is an indication that your question is perhaps too complicated, too difficult to answer or not relevant for the user, for example.

-If you have found a potential improvement of your slider, you can do an A/B test as a next step and test your slider against a new version of it and see if the values have improved.
+Once you’ve found a potential improvement to your slider, the next step is to set up an A/B test, for example, and test your slider against a new version of your slider and see if the scores have improved.

-In this article you will find more information about A/B testing in the Google environment.
+In this article you can find more information about A/B testing in the Google environment.